-With hydrangea season coming into full swing over the next two months, now’s the time to think about how you’ll use the cut flowers to decorate your home.
-One way to use them is in a wreath to decorate an exterior door that’s out of hot, drying, direct sun and wind.
-Just pick up a few simple supplies from a craft store and in about thirty minutes you’ll have the prettiest, most seasonally decorated door on the block.
+Hydrangea season is coming into full swing over the next two months.
+Now's the time to think about how you'll use the cut flowers to decorate your home.
+One way to use them is in a wreath to decorate an exterior door.
+Make sure that it is out of hot, drying, direct sun and wind.
+Just pick up a few simple supplies from a craft store.
+In about thirty minutes, you'll have the prettiest, most seasonally decorated door on the block.

 Wire wreath form (select the size that suits the dimension of your door)

 Paddle of 22 or 24 gauge green floral wire (stems are heavy–choose a thicker wire)

 Fresh hydrangea blooms on 12" long stems.
 (While you can use any type of hydrangea, the mophead varieties are the easiest kind for this project)

 - In the early morning when the stems and flowers are fully hydrated, cut branches on an angle.
 Do so at about 12" in length.
 Immediately put stem side down in a bucket of cool water and place in a cool, shady location.
 Give them an hour or two to fully recover.
 If blooms start to wilt, give them a fresh cut.